Bateman, Hester (1708 – 1794)

 Jenks, Lewis (1840 – 1888)

-Lewis Jenks is considered a pre – eminent American silversmith as he was a very important designer of silver in Boston.
-He first worked at the Boston at the Boston firm of Bigelow, Brothers and Kennard and he left there and went out on his own around 1872.
-Eventually he became a partner from 1876 to 1880 with Edward Parry Kennard in Boston and the firm became known as Kennard and Jenks.
+Lewis Jenks is considered a pre-eminent American silversmith as he was a very important designer of silver in Boston.
+He first worked at the Boston firm of Bigelow, Brothers, and Kennard and he left there and went out on his own around 1872.
+Eventually, he became a partner from 1876 to 1880 with Edward Parry Kennard in Boston and the firm became known as Kennard and Jenks.
 At this time, they created a Japanesque motif silver which was the first of its kind made in Boston.
 The aesthetic movement in silver was featured in the late 19th century and was among the most exciting and innovative periods in American silversmithing.
-The overall shape of the pieces were borrowed from an earlier stylistic era and was focused on decorative surface detail.
-These forms showed up in flowers, plants and birds with decorative elements from Japanese designs.
+The overall shape of the pieces was borrowed from an earlier stylistic era and was focused on decorative surface detail.
+These forms showed up in flowers, plants, and birds with decorative elements from Japanese designs.
 The Aesthetic movement and Orientalism which was also a big rage at this time, created an unbelievable interest in all things Japanese.
 Lewis Jenks’ work is considered the finest made in Boston during this period.
 As the people at Gorham were so impressed with his workmanship, they hired him in 1880.
 Eventually, Gorham bought out the firm and they relocated to Providence, Rhode Island.
 Lewis Jenks later became involved with Goodnow and Jenks, Boston’s leading silversmiths of the 1890’s who worked in a much more traditional style.

 Articles by Lewis Jenks